walker84837/kyori-component-json/src/advanced.md

 # Custom parsers and MiniMessage

-While `kyori-component-json` excels at programmatic construction of Minecraft components, you might encounter situations where you need to parse text from other formats or serialize components into a more human-readable markup.
-This is where custom parsers and serializers, exemplified by the built-in MiniMessage feature, become invaluable.
+While `kyori-component-json` does programmatic construction of Minecraft components decently well, you might be in situations where you need to parse text from other formats or serialize components into a more human-readable markup.

+In this case, custom parsers and serializers, become a godsend.
+The MiniMessage format is built into this library with the `minimessage` feature.

 ## What is MiniMessage?